Mattan41/kruskopf-web/README.md

 # kruskopf-web

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Nuxt 3.

 ## Recommended IDE Setup